-The transformational outcomes of the BEPP are cross-cutting and have an impact on the five strategic outcomes as well as emerging KFAs in areas that relate to the performance of the built environment.
-The key areas where the four transformational outcomes of the BEPP align with BCMM's strategic planning outcomes contained in the MGDS and the IDP as well as its linkage to the 2019-20 budget is shown through the diagram below.
+The key areas where the above four transformational outcomes align with BCMM's other strategic planning documents such as the Metro Growth and Development Strategy and the IDP as well as its linkage to the 2019/20 budget is shown through the diagram below.
 The capital budget amounts indicated encompass the broad outcomes contained in the aligned MGDS & IDP outcome areas and are not indicative of BEPP outcomes alone.